 String Encryption

 Every application - even if it's as simple as possible - always has string data.
-Those may be texts of shortcuts, buttons and other GUI components.
-Those may be texts of informational messages and error notifications.
-Those may be the exceptions' texts.
-That can be any kind of textual information, which is used by your application.
-Probably this sort of information can help the hacker more, than any code can.
-A simple search of the string in the code will in a jiff show the exact place, where it's used, - that means it will localize the necessary piece of code and, as a consequence, make it much easier for the hacker to understand the algorithm of your program.
-So, the string data encryption must be grasped not just as a subsidiary feature, but as an indispensable attribute of every high-quality obfuscator - just like Allatori.
+This may be the text in shortcuts, buttons and other GUI components, error messages and exception information; any kind of textual information which is used by your application.
+This sort of information can help the hacker more than any code can.
+A simple search of the string in the code will show the exact place where it's used, which means it will localize the necessary piece of code and, as a consequence, make it much easier for the hacker to understand the algorithm of your program.
+So the string data encryption must be grasped not just as a subsidiary feature, but as an indispensable attribute of every high-quality obfuscator - just like Allatori.

-After analyzing your class Allatori will choose all the string data and encode it.
-In this encoded way they will be kept in constant pool of your class.
-Also Allatori adds a little piece of code that decodes the strings at runtime.
-As a result the hacker, having decompiled the class obfuscated by Allatori, will get only the senseless chain of symbols instead of normal strings.
+After analyzing your class Allatori will find all the string data and encode it.
+In this state it will be kept in constant pool of your class.
+Allatori also adds a small piece of code that decodes the strings at runtime.
+As a result the hacker, having decompiled the class obfuscated by Allatori, will be presented with a seemingly random collection of symbols, rather than the string data.

 Original source: